GoogleChrome/web.dev/src/site/content/en/blog/color-scheme/index.md

 One puzzle piece that was only mentioned briefly in the article is the `color-scheme` CSS property and the corresponding meta tag of the same name.
-They both make your life as a developer easier by allowing you to opt your page in to theme-specific defaults of the user-agent stylesheet, such as, for example, form controls, scroll bars, as well as CSS system colors.
+They both make your life as a developer easier by allowing you to opt your page in to theme-specific defaults of the user agent stylesheet, such as, for example, form controls, scroll bars, as well as CSS system colors.
 At the same time, this feature prevents browsers from applying any transformations on their own.

-### The user-agent stylesheet
+### The user agent stylesheet

-Before I continue, let me briefly describe what a user-agent stylesheet is.
+Before I continue, let me briefly describe what a user agent stylesheet is.
 Most of the times, you can think of the word *user agent* (UA) as a fancy way to say *browser*.
 The UA stylesheet determines the default look and feel of a page.